jina-ai/jina/README.md

 - [Environment variables used in Jina](https://docs.jina.ai/chapters/envs.html)
 - ... [and more](https://docs.jina.ai/index.html)

 Are you a "Doc"-star?
-Affirmative?
 Join us!
 We welcome all kinds of improvements on the documentation.

 [Documentation for older versions is archived here](https://github.com/jina-ai/docs/releases).

 ## Contributing

 We welcome all kinds of contributions from the open-source community, individuals and partners.
-Without your active involvement, Jina won't be successful.
+We owe our success to your active involvement.

 - [Contributing guidelines](CONTRIBUTING.md)
 - [Release cycles and development stages](RELEASE.md)